 Look for firm turnips that are heavy for their size.
-Cut the stems and leaves off turnips, wash and place in a plastic bag wrapped in paper towels for a few days.
+Cut the stems and leaves off the turnips, wash, wrap in paper towels and place them in a plastic bag for a few days.
 Store the root intact in the refrigerator for up to a week.

 These elongated root veggies look a bit like a bulky carrot with creamy white skin.
 Parsnips cannot grow in warm temperatures because they need frost to help develop their flavor.
 In addition to being a cousin of the carrot, parsnips are also closely related to parsley.
 They are rich in potassium and fiber and have a mild buttery sweetness.